novakov-alexey/novakov-alexey.github.io/content/flink-scala3/index.md

 # Summary

 Starting Flink 1.15, it is no longer tightly coupled to Scala, so that one can remove Scala dependency to Scala 2.12 and use newer version.
-Depends on situation, user can add own Scala version as part of Docker image build or just pack it inside the Flink job JAR file.
+Depends on situation, user can add own Scala version as part of Docker image build or just pack it inside the Flink job fat-JAR file.

 How long the official Flink Scala API with version of Scala 2.12 will remain available in future releases?
-And what will happen with
+And what will happen with it.
-In order answer this question you should keep an eye on [Flink communication channels](https://flink.apache.org/community.html) like Slack, Jira and mailing lists.
+In order to answer this question you should keep an eye on [Flink communication channels](https://flink.apache.org/community.html) like Slack, Jira and mailing lists.

+ Even it is going to be removed, users can safely use [flink-scala-api](https://github.com/flink-extended/flink-scala-api) from Flink Extended organization.
+As one of the maintainer, I can guarantee it will be up to date in the future.

 # Links